BeataNdlovu1/BeataNdlovu1/README.md

 visualization, statistical analysis,
-and data mining, and I'm proficient in tools like Excel, SQL, and programming languages such as Python or R. My goal is to turn data into actionable insights that drive business outcomes.
+and data mining, and I'm proficient in tools like Excel, SQL, and programming languages such as Python or R.

+### Professional Goals

+>To turn data into actionable
+insights that drive business outcomes.
+>>Identifying trends, creating
+models
-I enjoy identifying trends, creating models, and presenting complex data in a clear and concise manner to stakeholders.
+>>>presenting complex data in
+a clear and concise manner to
-******
+stakeholders.